Birth Control Pill Fact Sheet

 The pill is one of most effective non permanent method of birth control.
 Pills are nearly 100% (99.6%) effective in preventing pregnancy if they are taken correctly.
 However they do not prevent sexually transmitted diseases.

 Birth control pills contain estrogen and progesterone, the two natural female hormones.
-These hormones help to prevent pregnancy by: 1) stopping ovulation each month, 2) changing the lining of the uterus and 3) changing the cervical mucous.
+These hormones help to prevent pregnancy by:

 - Periods will be regular, lighter and shorter with less cramping

 - The pill helps prevent cancer of the ovaries and uterus

 - Less chance of cysts on the ovaries and benign breast disease

 Birth Control Instructions